cookiengineer/me-want-cookies/README.md

+brought to you as libre software with joy and pride by [Cookie Engineer](https://cookie.engineer).

 # Me Want Cookies!

 This Web Extension is a Cookie Store export helper.
 A lot of websites on the internet